-- variables used to define clusters are without brackets, while the supplementary variables appear within brackets. - Integer (integer), discrete numeric (small integer), binary, and continuous variables have their frequency distribution shown as a bar graph. - red bars = distribution of the variable within the current cluster. - In the gray solid bars = distribution of the variable in the whole universe.
+- variables used to define clusters are without brackets, while the supplementary variables appear within brackets. - numeric (integer), discrete numeric (small integer), binary, and continuous variables have their frequency distribution shown as a bar graph. - red bars = distribution of the variable within the current cluster. - gray solid bars = distribution of the variable in the whole universe.